ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Super senior citizens above 80 years are not eligible to claim the rebate.

-• The rebate is applicable to the total tax amount before applying 4% health and education cess.
+• The rebate is applicable to the total tax amount before applying the 4% health and education cess.

 • The total income after subtracting the deductions should not exceed the threshold limit of Rs.
 5 lakhs under the old regime or Rs.
 7 Lakhs for FY- 2023-24 under the new regime.